 §303(d) of the Clean Water Act (CWA) and EPA's Water Quality Planning and Management Regulations (40 CFR Part 130) require states to develop total maximum daily loads (TMDLs) for water bodies that are included on the §303(d) list of impaired waters.
 A TMDL is the maximum amount of pollutant a waterbody can assimilate while meeting water quality standards for the pollutant of concern.
 All TMDLs include a waste load allocation (WLA) for any National Pollutant Discharge Elimination System (NPDES)-permitted discharges, a load allocation (LA) for all nonpoint sources, and an explicit and/or implicit margin of safety (MOS).
-This report describes the development of Escherichia coli (E. coli) TMDLs for impaired water quality monitoring (WQM) stations E-111, RS-01036, RS-04537, and RS-07213 in the Upper Four Hole Swamp Watershed located in Orangeburg and Calhoun Counties, South Carolina.
-These stations are included as impaired for recreational uses on the State's finalized 2016 §303(d) list and draft 2018 303(d) list due to excessive fecal coliform and E. coli bacteria.
-Bacteria counts exceeded recreational use water quality standards at these stations 30 to 63.6% of the time.
+This report describes the development of an Escherichia coli (E. coli) TMDL for impaired water quality monitoring (WQM) stations E-050 on Cow Castle Creek and E-100 on Four Hole Swamp.
+Water Quality monitoring site E-100 is included as impaired for recreational uses on the State's finalized 2016 §303(d) list and draft 2018 303(d) list due to excessive fecal coliform and E. coli bacteria.
+A revision is being made to an existing fecal coliform TMDL for WQM site E-050 since data continue to be collected at this site and violations continue to occur.
+E. coli counts exceeded the recreational use water quality standard at E-050 53% of the time.
+Considering data collected from 2000-2006, fecal coliform counts exceeded the water quality standard at E-100 12% of the time.
+This station (E-100) was placed on the 2008 303(d) list based on data collected during 2006, during which time 20% of the samples were in violation of the standard.

+The watersheds draining to these sites are located in Berkeley, Dorchester, and Orangeburg Counties.
 Probable sources of fecal contamination include direct and indirect loading from livestock, failing septic systems, surrounding wildlife, and other agricultural activities.

 The load-duration curve methodology was used to calculate existing and TMDL loads for each impaired station.
 Existing pollutant loadings and proposed TMDL reductions for critical hydrologic conditions are presented in Table Ab-1.
 Critical hydrologic conditions were defined as either moist, mid-range, or dry depending on which condition demonstrated the highest load reductions necessary to meet water quality standards.
-To achieve the target load (slightly less than the maximum load due to the margin of safety) for the Upper Four Hole Swamp Watershed, reductions in the existing loads of 74% at E-111, 56% at RS-01036, 68% at RS-04537, and 55% at RS-07213 will be necessary.
+To achieve the target load (slightly less than the maximum load due to the margin of safety) for the TMDL watersheds, reductions in the existing loads of 66% at E-050 and 58% at E-100 will be necessary.

 For SCDOT, existing and future NPDES MS4 permittees, compliance with terms and conditions of their NPDES permit is effective implementation of the WLA to the Maximum Extent Practicable (MEP) and demonstrates consistency with the assumptions and requirements of the TMDL.
-For existing and future NPDES construction and Industrial stormwater permittees, compliance with terms and conditions of their permit is effective implementation of the WLA.
+For existing and future NPDES construction and industrial stormwater permittees, compliance with terms and conditions of their permit is effective implementation of the WLA.
 Required load reductions in the LA portion of this TMDL can be implemented through voluntary measures and are eligible for CWA §319 grants.

-The South Carolina Department of Health and Environmental Control (SCDHEC) recognizes that adaptive management/implementation of these TMDLs might be needed to achieve the water quality standard and we are committed towards targeting the load reductions to improve water quality in the Upper Four Hole Swamp Watershed.
+The South Carolina Department of Health and Environmental Control (SCDHEC) recognizes that adaptive management/implementation of these TMDLs might be needed to achieve the water quality standard and we are committed towards targeting the load reductions to improve water quality in the Cow Castle Creek and Lower Four Hole Swamp Watersheds.
 As additional data and/or information become available, it may become necessary to revise and/or modify the TMDL target accordingly.

 Table Ab1.
-Total Maximum Daily Loads for Upper Four Hole Swamp Watershed
+Total Maximum Daily Loads for Cow Castle Creek, Lower Four Hole Swamp and Tributaries